thewhitetulip/intro-to-vuejs/2_ajax.md

 	});

 This is fine, but there is one problem, there is noway for Vue to know where the `events` array exists which we are trying to splice.
 This is because the array was created in the Vue instance and thus can't be accessed by using this.
 We need to use `app.todos` to access it.

+## The API
+This example code does HTTP calls.
+It expects an API to be present.
+If you know how to build an API, you would need to build the following things:

+1. DELETE /api/events/{id} : This will delete the event from the DB
+1. GET /api/events: will fetch all events
+1. POST /api/events: This will add the new event

+You can use any language to build the backend, if you want to see how to build a backend in Go, please refer to my [Go book](https://github.com/thewhitetulip/web-dev-golang-anti-textbook/), you can read the server code in `server.go`.

+## Pitfalls
+GET and DELETE requests are simple, they are basically just hitting the API without any other data.
+POST is a bit complicated.
+This is why in the line `this.$http.post('/api/events/', this.event,{emulateJSON: true})`, we are using `{emulateJSON:true}`, bad things happen if we don't use this.
+It is because the backend API expects to talk in JSON and the default POST doesn't use JSON to talk, it talks like this title=sometitle&content=thiscontent.
+When we give the `emulateJSON:true`, we tell Vue to send it as JSON.